 Before you leave Uji, pick up some matcha food souvenirs from stores on Byōdō-in Omotesando Road.
 You walked through this street earlier, so hopefully, you saw some places where you want to pick up some matcha goodies.

 There are quite a bit of options when it comes to matcha desserts.
 I saw cheesecakes, mochi, ice cream and other sweet treats.
-Plus, they have savoury products like soba noodles and somen noodles.
-And many shops are selling green tea; you can sample it before you buy.
+Plus, they have matcha savoury food like takoyaki, gyoza, and soba noodles.
+And many shops sell green tea; you can sample it before you buy.

 When you are ready to go back to Kyoto, walk back to either Uji Station and catch the next train back to Kyoto.